Fitbit’s $199 answer to the Apple Watch is basically great

 And it's affordable, too: It starts at $199 in the US, with a $229 Special Edition that adds an NFC tap-to-pay option and an extra woven wristband.
 That latter model is also available internationally for £199 or AU$299.

-The earlier version of this review was based a week of living with the Versa.
-Since then, I've spent more than a month living with the Versa on my wrist, while on vacation with my family in the UK, and back at work.
+The earlier version of this review was based on a week of living with the Versa.
+Since then, I've spent more than a month living with the Versa on my wrist, including a vacation with my family in the UK and back at work in New York.
 It's stayed on my wrist past the review, and I've left the Apple Watch I was wearing behind.
 The Versa has continued to be a really good daily watch.

 Mostly, it's been great from a comfort, notifications and daily fitness tracking standpoint.
 The improved music remote has come in handy, too.
 I average two watch charges a week, which is a lot better than the daily Apple Watch charging (or every other day) I was doing.